Tommy's PregnancyHub

 • eggs

-Make sure that any meat is cooked thoroughly, and any dairy products are pasteurised.
+Make sure that any meat is cooked thoroughly and that any dairy products are pasteurised to avoid food related infections like Listeria.

 Find out more about foods to avoid in pregnancy.